 The catalytic converter is an essential part of the emission system on today’s vehicles.
 It’s also a very valuable component that tends to be the target of theft.
 Do all cars have a catalytic converter, and what is its purpose?

-In this guide, we take a closer look at this crucial component.
-We also discuss what cars don’t have a catalytic converter and show you what makes the part so valuable.
+In this guide, I take a closer look at this crucial component.
+I also discuss what cars don’t have a catalytic converter and show you what makes the part so valuable.

 Do All Cars Have Catalytic Converters?